 Services for Faculty

 The Office of Applied & Institutional Research is your single point of contact for all research at George Brown College.
 We support you and your partners from outside of the college – everything from training to ethics to progress reports.
-So you can focus on research.
+So you can

 Contact us to: